Saturday, June 30, 2007

 Monday, June 18, 2007

-On that same trip to the library I discovered an essayist with a dry sense of humor which I love.
+On that same library trip I discovered an essayist with a dry sense of humor which I love.
 She's Bailey White and I devoured two of her books this weekend: Mama Makes Up Her Mind: And Other Dangers of Southern Living, and the other, Sleeping At The Starlight Motel: And Other Adventures On The Way Back Home.
-I could not put these books down--both were crammed with funny, poignant essays and both inspired me to become downright eccentric.
-And free.
+I could not put these books down.
+Wow.
+Must buy these.

-I love books like that.
-They help me lighten-up--and for someone who's always leaned toward being overly serious, especially as a teenager when *everything* was a great big hairy deal--that's a Good Thing.
+Books like those help me lighten-up--and for someone who's always leaned toward being overly serious, especially while younger when *everything* was a great big hairy deal--that's a Good Thing.

 P.S.
 If you ever read a book or watch a movie because of my recommendation, I hope you'll tell me.
 Whether you loved it or hated it doesn't matter--I'm always curious to hear other's impressions of what I recommend.
 Always!